mimblewimble/grin-rfcs/text/0000-manual-confirmation.md

 ### Owner RPC API

-### `sign_tx`
+### `create_tx`

+The `create_tx` endpoint will check the value of `manual_confirmation`, If `manual_confirmation` is `true` the wallet will:
+- Add the participant data (`excess`, `signature` and `nonce` ).
+- Adjust the transaction offset.
+- Add the output(s) to the transaction.
-The `sign_tx` endpoint adds the user's signature data and the corresponding payment proof to a specified transaction.
-It starts a synchronous transaction with the sender, the transaction slatepack is returned if the sender is not reachable.
+- Add the payment proof to the specified transaction

+It will automatically try to perform a synchronous transaction with the sender, the transaction slatepack is returned if the sender is not reachable.
 It is recommendable to internally call the `init_send_tx` owner endpoint to unified the experience.

 ### Commands